varnishcache/varnish-cache/doc/sphinx/tutorial/introduction.rst

 Flexibility
 ~~~~~~~~~~~

-One of the key features of Varnish Cache, in addition to it's
+One of the key features of Varnish Cache, in addition to its
-performance, is the flexibility of it's configuration language,
+performance, is the flexibility of its configuration language,
 VCL.
 VCL enables you to write policies on how incoming requests should
 be handled.